 Using this authority, States have adopted varying approaches to abortion that reflect the policy views of their citizens.
 State laws restricting abortion ubiquitously protect a woman's life.
 E.g., Miss.
 Code Ann. § 41-41-45(2).
 They commonly include exceptions in other circumstances.
 E.g., ibid. (abortion permitted "where the pregnancy was caused by rape").
 Many States have passed laws that address the risks presented by chemical abortions.
-Such laws recognize, for example, that "abortioninducing drugs": "present[] significant medical risks to women," such as "uterine hemorrhage, viral infections, pelvic inflammatory disease, severe bacterial infection and death," id. § 41-41-103(1)(a); "are associated with an increased risk of complications relative to surgical abortion" that surge "with increasing gestational age," id. § 41-41-103(1)(b); and "are contraindicated in ectopic pregnancies," id. § 41-41-107(2).
+Such laws recognize, for example, that "abortion-inducing drugs": "present[] significant medical risks to women," such as "uterine hemorrhage, viral infections, pelvic inflammatory disease, severe bacterial infection and death," id. § 41-41-103(1)(a); "are associated with an increased risk of complications relative to surgical abortion" that surge "with increasing gestational age," id. § 41-41-103(1)(b); and "are contraindicated in ectopic pregnancies," id. § 41-41-107(2).
 Given those risks, States have directed (for example) that only physicians may provide such drugs, that a physician may do so only after "physically examin[ing] the woman and document[ing] ... the gestational age and intrauterine location of the pregnancy," and that these drugs "must be administered in the same room and in the physical presence of the physician."
-Id. §§ 41-41-107(1)-(3); see, e.g., Ind.
+Id. § 41-41-107(1)-(3); see, e.g., Ind.
 Code Ann. § 16-34-2-1 (requiring in-person exam and dispensing); Okla.
 Stat.
 Ann. tit.
 63, § 1-729.1 (requiring in-person dispensing); Tex.
 Health & Safety Code Ann. § 171.063(b-1) (prohibiting shipment of abortion drugs "by courier, delivery, or mail service").
 Last, like all methods of elective abortion, elective chemical abortion is generally unlawful in numerous States.
 E.g., Miss.
-Code Ann. § 41-41-45(2) (abortion unlawful except "where necessary for the preservation of the mother's life or where the pregnancy was caused by rape").
+Code Ann. $\S$ 41-41-45(2) (abortion unlawful except "where necessary for the preservation of the mother's life or where the pregnancy was caused by rape").

-In the actions at issue here, the FDA has sought to impose a mail-order elective-abortion regime that disregards the protections for life, health, and safety adopted by numerous States' elected representatives.
+The FDA has sought to impose a mail-order elective-abortion regime that disregards the protections for life, health, and safety adopted by many States' elected representatives.
 But the authority to "regulat[e] or prohibit[] abortion" belongs to "the citizens of each State."
 Dobbs, 142 S. Ct. at 2284.
 The FDA may determine only whether mifepristone is "safe and effective" for its intended use, in line with the Federal Food, Drug, and Cosmetic Act.
 21 C.F.R. §§ 314.2, 314.500.
-The agency has no authority to approve dangerous drugs in violation of federal law-much less make broad policy judgments balancing the people's interests in "prenatal life at all stages of development," "maternal health and safety," and "the integrity of the medical profession."
+The agency has no authority to make broad policy judgments balancing the people's interests in "prenatal life at all stages of development," "maternal health and safety," and "the integrity of the medical profession."
 Dobbs, 142 S. Ct. at 2284.
-Legislatures have that authority, and state legislatures have balanced these interests and others in laws that reflect the views of their citizens.
+Legislatures have that authority.
+State legislatures have balanced these interests in laws that reflect the views of their citizens.
 Insofar as the federal legislature has spoken in this area, it has condemned what the FDA has done.
 Congress has expressly declared that drugs "designed, adapted, or intended for producing abortion ... shall not be conveyed in the mails."
 18 U.S.C. § 1461.

-State laws on chemical abortion thus account for the public interests at issue and they do so with the benefit of democratic legitimacy (and legal authority).
+State laws on chemical abortion thus account for the public interests at issue-and they do so with democratic legitimacy (and legal authority).
 The FDA's actions can make no such claim.
 Given the absence of authority for the FDA to establish a mail-order abortion regime-and States' retained authority to act, U.S. Const. amend.
-X-the public interest strongly weighs against the FDA's effort to override duly enacted state laws.
-This too supports denying emergency relief.
+X-the public interest weighs against the FDA's effort to override state laws.

-C. The FDA's Actions Harm The Public Interest By Undermining States' Ability To Protect Their Citizens And Forcing States To Divert Resources To Investigating And Prosecuting Violations Of Their Laws.
+C. The FDA's Actions Harm The Public Interest By Undermining States' Ability To Protect Their Citizens And Forcing States To Divert Resources To Address Violations Of Their Laws.